Sanchuniathon: Allegorical culture heroes

 Various descendants are listed, many of whom have allegorical names but are described in the quotations from Philo as mortals who first made particular discoveries or who established particular customs.

+According to the text, the wind Colpias and his wife Baau (translated as Nyx 'Night') give birth to mortals Aeon, who discovered food from trees, and Protogonus 'firstborn'); The immediate descendants of these were Genus and Genea, who dwelt in Phoenicia; "and ... when droughts occurred, they (Genus and Genea) stretched out their hands to heaven towards the sun; for him alone (he says) they regarded as god the Lord of Heaven, calling him Beelsamen, which is in the Phoenician language 'lord of heaven', and in Greek 'Zeus.'"
+(Eusebius, I, x).
+Genus and Genea give birth to hôs, Pûr, and Phlox.

 The history of the gods

 The work includes a genealogy and history of various northwest Semitic deities who were widely worshipped.
 Many are listed in the genealogy under the names of their counterparts in the Greek pantheon, Hellenized forms of their Semitic names, or both.
 The additional names given for some of these deities appear usually in parentheses in the table below.
 Only equations made in the text appear here, but many of the hyperlinks point to the northwest Semitic deities that are probably intended.
 See the notes below the table for translations of the unlinked and several other names.

 Translations of Greek forms: arotrios, 'of husbandry, farming', autochthon (for autokhthon) 'produced from the ground', epigeius (for epigeios) 'from the earth', eros 'desire', ge 'earth', hypsistos 'most high', pluto (for plouton) 'wealthy', pontus (for pontos) 'sea', pothos 'longing', siton 'grain', thanatos 'death', uranus (for ouranos) 'sky'.